deniseong/marine-Synechococcus-metaB/README.md

 Script and data for:

+The files are uploaded on FigShare.

 # Directories

 ## Metadata
-- sample list? does this include extensive metadata (eg. temp, salinity)
+- sample list

 ## petB DADA2
 - petB database from Farrant et al. (2016), formatted for the DADA2 pipeline
 - files used to make database
 - petB database formatted for DADA2 until subclade level
-- petB database formatted for DADA2 until ESTU level
+- petB database formatted for DADA2 until ESTU level (not used in this study)

 The taxonomy in the file is in the following format:

 Domain; Phylum; Genus; Subcluster; Clade; Subclade; ESTU (if specified); sequence

 ## In geneious:
+Mazard_2012 amplified 55 out of 71 samples while 71 samples.
+The comparison between Mazard_2012 and Ong_2022 only includes 55 samples obtained by DNA extraction successfully amplified by both methods.
+Ong_2022 files will include alignments for all samples and overlapping samples.

 - fasta of the database reformatted for use with DADA2
-- phylogenetic tree of petB with the length of sequence processed with Mazard_2012 and Ong_2022
+- phylogenetic tree of petB reference database with the length of sequence processed with Mazard_2012 and Ong_2022
 - alignment of whole petB gene loci with petB-F, petB-F50, petB-R and petB-634R
-- amino acid alignment of each subclade with Mazard_2012 and Ong_2022
+- protein alignment of each subclade with Mazard_2012 ASVs, Ong_2022 with ASVs from overlapping samples and Ong_2022 with all ASVs

 ## For R:
-- script for DADA2 to process raw Illumina sequences?
+- script for DADA2 to process raw Illumina sequences
 - raw sequences? or is this directly deposited in NCBI
 - R markdown used to process phyloseq and make figures
 - Files generated and used during phyloseq processing